cortexrd/Knack-Toolkit-Library/README.md

 This mode provides much faster code-save-test cycles and is typically used when you have frequent code changes, and where you don\'t need to show your results to others until a milestone is reached.
+It also enables collaborative coding on the same app.

 It requires the installation of Node.js as a basic local file server that the Bootloader uses to fetch the KTL files and your app\'s code.
 The Builder\'s Javascript pane only needs to contain the Bootloader code (\~240 lines!).
 You can also have the full ACB code without conflict.
 Although this means a few extra milliseconds of loading time, it allows you to leverage the powerful [Hybrid Mode](#hybrid-mode---for-production-and-development-at-same-time).

-### Multi-Developers Collaboration

-With the CLS mode, it is now possible to have many developers write code independently on the same app.
-Of course, for other developers to see your changes, they need to pull/merge your new code with theirs, and vice-versa for you to see their changes.
-GitHub is excellent at that.

 ### Pros

 -   Allows very fast \"code-save-test\" cycles.

--   Allows multi-developer collaboration without conflict.
+-   Allows multi-developer coding collaboration without conflict.

--   Allows Hybrid Mode for dev and prod code running at same time.
+-   Allows Hybrid Mode for development and production code running at same time.

 ### Cons